eliudio/eliud_core/README.md

   - to change look and feel through using styles.
 - A website / app built with Eliud consist of its core Eliud package + one or more Eliud plugins.
 The app is constructed by configuring it.
 Configuration, images and videos are stored in Firebase database and Firebase storage.

+The below steps document the creation of your own android + apple + web app and includes all instructions, all the way to pushing your app into the apple app store, android store and web.

 ## Example Eliud apps

 These are some example apps which demonstrate what eliud can give you.
 Everything used is open source, part of eliud project.